arantespp/arantespp.com/posts/zettelkasten/startup-incubator.md

 - The purpose of a startup incubator is to help entrepreneurs grow their business.

-- It's usually nonprofit organizations associated with universities and business school.
+- It's usually nonprofit organizations associated with universities and business schools.

-- It helps startups providing workspace, seed funding, mentoring and training.
+- It helps startups providing workspace, seed funding, mentoring, and training.

-- **Networking** is one of the many benefits when a startup join in a incubator.
+- **Networking** is one of the many benefits when a startup joins an incubator.

 - Some startup incubators:
   - [Y Combinator](https://www.ycombinator.com/).